aaaa5/shouth/content/staticPage/michelle-barnathan.md

 **Why our methods work?**

 At South Shore Neuropsychiatric Center we help people with physical, emotional and mental health issues improve their sense of well‐being, alleviate feelings of distress and resolve crises.
-We use our sessions to focus on the additional problems that fall under the ADHD diagnosis such as, time management, stress management, school/work adjustments, organizational problems, feelings of self-efficacy, emotional exploration, learning disabilities, coping strategies, relationship/family issues with the client rather than strictly providing medication management.
+Although medication may aid in helping the client focus and treat symptoms of ADHD, the counseling component will help the client with time management, stress management, school/work adjustments, organizational problems, feelings of self-efficacy, emotional exploration, learning disabilities, coping strategies, relationship/family issues with the client rather than strictly providing medication management.

+**What does this method NOT address?**

+Our methods can be extremely helpful to those with ADHD/ADD symptoms, however, there are many diagnoses that we do not treat with these methods.
+The following may be the primary diagnoses and therefore, should be treated first, mood and psychotic disorders, eating disorders, severe depression, self-destructive behaviors and drug use.